garystafford/creative-analysis-claude-bedrock/README.md

-# Generative AI-powered Multimodal Analysis
+# Generative AI-powered Multimodal Analysis with Anthropic Claude 3

-Simple Streamlit [application](app.py) used for demonstrating [Anthropic Claude 3](https://www.anthropic.com/news/claude-3-family) family of model's multimodal prompting on [Amazon Bedrock](https://aws.amazon.com/bedrock): Haiku, Sonnet, and Opus.
+Streamlit [application](app.py) used for demonstrating [Anthropic Claude 3](https://www.anthropic.com/news/claude-3-family) family of multimodal models, Haiku, Sonnet, and Opus, on [Amazon Bedrock](https://aws.amazon.com/bedrock).
 The app was originally created for AdTech, MarTech, and Advertising Agencies that need to analyze advertising and generate new creative concepts.
 To start, describe the analysis task you wish to perform and optionally upload the content to be analyzed.
 The app currently supports uploading multiple JPG, PNG, GIF, WebP, PDF, CSV, or TXT files.
 The analysis is powered by Amazon Bedrock and Anthropic Claude 3 foundational AI model.
-The Streamlit application calls the [Anthropic Claude Messages API](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages.html); refer to this link for all inference parameters.
+The Streamlit application calls Amazon Bedrock's [Anthropic Claude Messages API](https://docs.aws.amazon.com/bedrock/latest/userguide/model-parameters-anthropic-claude-messages.html).
+Refer to this link for all inference parameters.

 ![Screenshot](multimodal_ui_v2.png)